yupferris/fuse-example-video-login-screen/README.md

 Once that's done, you're all set!

 ## Fuse version
 This example was produced with Fuse (beta) v0.9.2.
+It was tested on Mac OS X 10.10.5.
+It was later updated to be compatible with Fuse 0.20 and onwards.

 ## Branches
 The "finished product" is on the `master` branch, and the template I started with in the video is on the `starting-template` branch.